 Who uses wearables in Construction?

-Large contractors lead the way in adopting wearable technologies, with 21 percent using the devices, according to a 2017 survey conducted by Dodge Data & Analytics.
+Large contractors lead the way in adopting wearable safety technology, with 21 percent using the devices, according to a 2017 survey conducted by Dodge Data & Analytics.
 Overall, 13 percent of contractors surveyed reported using wearable devices.
-Around 82 percent of respondents reported that using wearable devices has a “positive impact on safety” at construction sites.
+Around 82 percent of respondents reported that using wearable devices has a “positive impact on safety” on construction sites.

 Managing wearables and workers

-Implementing a wearables program on construction sites necessitates adjustments from workers and supervisors.
+Implementing a wearables program for construction site safety necessitates adjustments from workers and supervisors.
 Everyone will need training to use the devices, and managers must learn how to monitor worker usage.
-Managers may have to address privacy concerns, if some workers don’t like being closely monitored.
-Emphasizing the enhanced safety benefits of wearables may help override those concerns through the process of improving safety in construction sites.
+Managers may have to address privacy concerns if some workers don’t like being closely monitored.
+Emphasizing the enhanced benefits of wearables may help override those concerns through the process of improving safety in construction sites.

-Using wearables at construction sites can lead to fewer accidents and workers’ compensation claims, lowering insurance premiums.
-Pro-active safety measures also result in higher productivity, better employee morale and lower turnover, factors that make any project more profitable.
+Using wearables for safety on construction sites can lead to fewer accidents and workers’ compensation claims, lowering insurance premiums.
+On-site safety measures also result in higher productivity, better employee morale and lower turnover, factors that make any project more profitable.
 When construction safety technology is combined with other commercial solutions, such as on-site storage, construction projects can be completed according to timeline and without injury.